-Growing acceptance of communication capabilities
+The power of panels that can talk: Growing acceptance of communication capabilities

 There are niche applications where communication capabilities are essential.
 For example, data centers and certain industrial facilities simply cannot afford power problems, so they were early and enthusiastic adopters of communication capabilities to instantly alert them to any potential problems.

 In the broader market, adoption of communication capabilities by power distribution end users is growing but not yet widespread.
 Those that have begun using the technology compare it to the use of cell phones.
 When you look back a decade, we got along just fine without cell phones.
 But now that we have them and understand their power and utility, we can’t image life without them.
 That’s how most panel owners/users feel about their communication-capable power systems.
 Now that they have them and see what they can do, they routinely recommend that customers include communication capability to support the ever increasing need for efficiency and uptime.

 As the availability of communication features has become available in lower-end components, even users with relatively basic needs are increasingly taking advantage of them.

 Knowledge really is power.
 In the case of communication-capable components in power and control panels, you could say that knowledge about power is power.
 It gives users the power to better manage their assets, processes, and energy usage.
 The alarms and alerts give them the power to achieve higher levels of reliability and reduced downtime.